kodervine/kodervine.hashnode.dev/cmgcwzgqp000002l7bc70743v.md

 *Replace* `C:\Users\LaptopName\Downloads` *with the actual path to your saved script and* `"admin"` *with the correct scanning account username.*

-### B. Analyzing the First Script Run (What We Found)
+### B. Analyzing the First Script Run

-When we first ran the script, it reported critical warnings that revealed the true blockage:
+When I first ran the script, it reported critical warnings that revealed the true blockage:

 | Script Warning | Problem Identified |
 | --- | --- |